Dollar General Penny Item Shopping List MASTER

 - March 31 – List

-- Mar 24 – see below for all previous lists, due to quarantine only previously reported items are pennies (of course, after a time penny items revert back to higher price).
+- Mar 24 – see all previous lists, due to quarantine only previously reported items are pennies (of course, after a time penny items revert back to higher price).
 Stay safe!

 - March 16 – Current DG Penny List